STORM-IRIT/Radium-Engine/doc/developer/develWithRadium.md

 You can generate [`lcov`](http://ltp.sourceforge.net/coverage/lcov.php) output files to check tests coverage.
 To this end, both `RADIUM_ENABLE_TESTING=ON` and `RADIUM_ENABLE_COVERAGE=ON` have to be passed to cmake, works on Linux in Debug.
-Then the target `lcov-capture` builds and run all the necessary steps and produce a file `total.info` in your build dir.
+Then the target `coverage_lcov` builds and run all the necessary steps and produce a file `total.info` in your build dir.
 Please check CMakeLists.txt for the detailed steps, and `lcov documentation` for further processing of `total.info` to generate an html report.

 Here are the example commands to run test and generate report.